Itsthereal: Podcasts

 After spending more than 3 years working on sketch comedy, putting out videos almost every Monday, the duo moved into the realm of interviews, working for MTV.
 They joined forces with Jensen Karp to host the podcast "Hypemen" which ran from August 2010 until July 2011.

 In May 2015, the brothers returned to podcasting through a deal with Sideshow Network.
 Their new podcast "A Waste of Time with ItsTheReal" would feature Eric and Jeff engaging in authentic and hilarious conversation with rappers, tastemakers, and industry veterans, all from their Upper West Side apartment.
 Guests have included Cardi B, Trevor Noah, Rick Ross, John Legend, Lil Uzi Vert, Wiz Khalifa, Jemele Hill, Mac Miller, Jerrod Carmichael, Rembert Browne, Angie Martinez, Director X, Swizz Beatz, and many more over their first 300 episodes.
 The Rosenthals worked with Fullscreen from June 2016 through November 2016 on simulcasting A Waste of Time with ItsTheReal on Fullscreen's new video platform.

 In December 2016, the Rosenthals announced a new partnership for the podcast, moving to the Loud Speakers Network.
 ItsTheReal went independent in 2018.

 In November 2017, ItsTheReal partnered with Styles P and Sheek Louch of The LOX on a new podcast called "2 Jews and 2 Black Dudes Review the Movies."
 Each episode is a dynamic conversation between two sets of best friends who all grew up ten minutes from each other, but under completely different circumstances; the discussions - based around viewings of movies like Coco, You've Got Mail, Trading Places, Jurassic Park, The Last Dragon, Home Alone, etc. - touch on deep, thoughtful and utterly ridiculous subject matter and bring up the most random and fascinating stories.

+In April 2023, ItsTheReal partnered with Pharrell Williams and OTHERtone to release their ten-part narrative podcast about the all-important bridge between MySpace/Napster and the streaming services, The Blog Era.
+The Blog Era was honored four times - including winning gold in the documentary category - at the 2nd annual Signal Awards.